 What is a Mutton Chop Beard

 There is a range of Mutton Chop beard styles, which have been popular in the 19th century, which have made a statement with working people and politicians flaunting them.
-These styles are favored mostly by bikers and are never out of fashion, even being over 100 years old.
+These styles are favoured mostly by bikers and are never out of fashion, even being over 100 years old.
 The Mutton Chop facial hairstyles can be the perfect way to hide your receding hair and yet help you to look manly.

 How to Grow Mutton Chops Beard